ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 * **Multiple frontend applications use the same backend.**
 And often these applications are created by separate teams.
 * **API's carry business value.**
+Yes, there is money in your API.
 An API exposes the functionality of your product.
 A good API allows user to integrate with your product with ease.
+Thus making your product a great choice.

 In all of the cases a above there is value (even money!) in good communication between services.
 And that's why you should practice API first development.